Pterostylis gibbosa: Taxonomy and naming

 Pterostylis gibbosa was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (gibbosa) is a Latin word meaning "very humped" or "crooked".

 Distribution and habitat

-The Illawarra rustyhood grows in forest with grasses in scattered populations in the Hunter, Illawarra and Shoalhaven regions.
+Illawarra rustyhood grows in forest with grasses in scattered populations in the Hunter, Illawarra and Shoalhaven regions.
 It is no longer found on the Cumberland Plain where it was first collected.

 Conservation

 Pterostylis gibbosa is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
 The main threats to the species are urbanisation, grazing by domestic stock, weed invasion and inappropriate fire regimes.